aandiron/drive-in-dragon/The-Great-Stone-Dragon_full-draft.md

 And then there was the creature's cock.
 I didn't know what it looked like --- yet --- but it remained inside of me.
 I felt like I had been impaled on one of the Acropolis' enormous broken columns.
 I know that's a bit of an exaggeration, but I don't know how else to get the sensation across to you other than to exaggerate a little.
 Forgive me for that.

-EDITED TO HERE

-When my eyes had met the creatures, it looked right back at me.
+When my eyes had met the creature's, it looked right back at me.
 But not with any kind of human emotion.
 It was only a raw, animal intelligence.
 The intelligence of a predator cat, or an arctic wolf.
-And my sense was that it was using all of its intelligence to calculate how it could completely consume me.
+And my sense was that it used all of its intelligence to calculate how it could completely consume me.

 Its claw wrapped around my neck.
 Not in a way that choked me --- I had no trouble breathing.
 More like it just found my neck a convenient handle to grab onto.
 But the sensation was disturbing: like my neck had been thrust into the hole through a cinder block.

 Its other claw came down to my hip and closed hard on it.
 I could feel the sharp points digging in, and could only imagine those massive, slicing claws doing the same damage to the soft flesh of my thigh that he had done to the foam of the driver's-side seat.

 It had briefly paused for a moment when I had looked back at it.
-But not it returned to the business of fucking me.
+Now it returned to the business of fucking me.
 I felt completely helpless.
 I wrapped my thin arms around the car seat and pressed my head against the headrest, trying to glean what little support I could from the familiar feel of my little car in front of me while I was being tortured by some surreal fairy-tale monster from behind.

 The beast blew a long smoking breath of hot air across me.
 It could hear it snapping its teeth above me, like a dog snapping angrily in the air at someone it hates.
-The teeth-snap sound had a cavernous echo quality, I assume from a resonance in that huge head.
-The creature lunged forward, driving up into me and I could think of nothing but that huge stone cock breaking me apart.
-Something in the car seat broke from the irrepressible forward momentum, and there was a loud snap like the backbone of a small animal in the mouth of a killer backyard cat as the seat collapsed flat.
+The teeth-snap sound had a cavernous echoing quality, I assume from the resonance in that huge head.
+The creature lunged forward, driving up into me and I could think of nothing but that huge stone column breaking me apart.
+Something in the car seat broke from the irrepressible forward momentum, and there was a loud snap like the backbone of a small animal in the mouth of a hunting backyard cat as the seat collapsed flat.

-The creature was over me now, consuming all the space above me as it thrust into me.
+The creature was over me now, consuming all the space above me as it thrust into me from behind.
 I braced my little feet against the dashboard and dug my fingers into the seat cushion.
-I buried my face in the headrest.
+I buried my face in the upholstery.
 I felt like I was trapped in the last remaining void of a collapsed building.
 Or like a miner who had belly-crawled into the narrowest of gaps 1000 feet underground.
 It felt like indescribable massiveness and weight above me.
 It felt like being fucked by the Earth itself.

-I could imagine that from the outside my little red car must look like it was being destroyed from the inside.
-It's springs totally compressed, the whole body shaking up and down.
+I imagined that, from the outside, my little red car must have looked like it was being destroyed from the inside.
+It's springs completely compressed, the whole body shaking up and down, looking like some kind of cowering animal that had received a mortal wound from a predator.
 Why didn't someone tap on the window to check on me?
-I suppose if anyone even noticed the unusual stance and motion of my car in the dark back part of the drive-in, they would simply feel somewhat jealous and not want to intrude.
+I suppose if anyone even noticed the unusual stance and motion of my car in the dark back part of the drive-in, they would simply feel jealous and not want to intrude.

-I don't know how long this lasted (less than the running time of *Mulan*, I know that for a fact).
-But eventually it seemed to grow tired of being so cramped and unable to do what it really wanted to do to me.
+I don't know how long this crush-fucking lasted (less than the running time of *Mulan*, I know that for a fact).
+But eventually the creature seemed to grow tired of being so cramped and unable to do what it really wanted to do to me.
 A stiffness had come into its thrusts --- I mean in the way it was moving: less serpentine and reptilian flow and more like the abortive energy-saving movements of a tired mammal.

 It pulled me off its cock.
-I mean it like that: it grabbed me and wholly lifted me off its cock like I weigh no more than a small stuffed animal toy.
-It placed me into the back seat of the car, and I wiggled around in the tight space remaining to confront the monster face-on.
+I mean it like that: it grabbed me and wholly lifted me off its cock like I weighed no more than a small stuffed-animal toy.
+It placed me into the back seat of the car, and I wiggled around in the tight space remaining to turn and confront the monster face-on.

-And now I could see its cock: a massive thing that indeed seemed to be made of stone rough and hard and cracked in places.
-Unlike Lucas' cock, it was not a well-proportioned thing.
+And now I finally could see the pile it had been driving into me: a massive thing that indeed seemed to be made of stone, rough and hard, and cracked in places.
+Unlike Lucas' cock, it was not a well-proportioned thing at all.
 It looked massive even in relation to the huge body of the dragon-thing that was filling my car.
-Though maybe that was my own forced perspective.
-It thrust forward running in a long hard column towards me.
+Though maybe that was my own forced perspective?
+It thrust forward towards me like the oncoming prow of an old sailing ship.
 It had a huge bulbous head that seemed to entirely circle it, and a channel that looked like it had been carved into the underside.
-From its base hung two huge ball sacks, that looked like boulders suspended in women's nylons.
+From its base hung two huge ball sacks, like boulders suspended in women's nylons.

 It took the cock in its claw.

 This is when I heard a sound coming from his throat.
 Something like "Keeeeshennshra."

-I realized it was my name.
+It took me a few breaths to realize it was trying to say my name.

 A long and curling serpent tongue unfurled from its mouth, and with electric speed whipped down between my unwittingly still-parted legs and licked my pussy.
-Its touch was so hot it scorched me.
+The touch of this thin and darting tongue was so hot it scorched me.
 I was afraid it would leave welts.
 I couldn't help but let out a scream.

 "Keeeeshennshra.
 Yousssrrsh cunsh tassshes shhooo goossdshh!"
 It said.
 Or at least something like that.

 During all those phone sex sessions, when we couldn't be together physically, Lucas often mentioned how much he wanted to taste my pussy.
 I remembered that it was one thing in particular that he craved.
-Hearing the words expressing this through the susurrus of his hot exhale made me realize that my Lucas was still in there.
-I wasn't confronted with some raw terrifying animal monster, but Lucas in a different form.
+Hearing the words expressing this through the susurrus of his hot exhale gave me the dawning realization that my Lucas was still in there.
+I wasn't confronted with some raw terrifying animal monster after all, but Lucas in a different form.

-This realization took the sharpest edge off my fear.
-I looked up into his eyes, and my tired body became slightly less tense.
-I could see his slitted eyes wandering over my body, and I thought perhaps he was seeing me as nobody ever had before.
+This took the sharpest edge off my fear.
+I looked up into his eyes, and my exhausted body became slightly less tense.
+I could see his slitted eyes wandering over my body, and I had the sensation he was seeing me as nobody ever had before.

-His giant stone cock floated in the air only a few inches above me and he was now stroking it madly as he looked at my naked, wet, exhausted body.
-I put my hand out and touched the bulbous tip of his cock and it was cold under my fingers.
+His giant stone cock floated in the air only a few inches above me and he was now stroking it madly as he looked at my spent, naked body.
+I put my hand out and touched the bulbous tip of his cock and it was cold and rough under my fingers.

-It was at that moment he came.
+At that moment he came.
 His head arched back and a roar that can't be imagined because it could only emanate from a creature that never existed before escaped from between his teeth.

 The cramped and curved neck suddenly whipped back and forth dramatically.
-I could see every stone muscle in his body tense up --- which was something quite amazing to see: like watching an extremely realistic statue suddenly come to vivid life.
-His balls retracted upwards violently, and I could see fluid pumping along the channel cut in his dick.
+I could see every stone muscle in his body tense up --- which was something quite amazing to see: like watching some hyper-realistic war-memorial statue suddenly come to vivid life, full of aggression and bellicose power.
+His balls retracted upwards violently, and I could see fluid pumping along the channel cut in underside of his dick.

 Cum flowed out of him.
 It didn't shoot out, like it typically does from men, it poured out in a slow molten-rock, lava kind of way.
-Though it was bright white and nearly glowed in the cartoon light.
+Unlike lava, it was bright white and nearly glowed in the cartoon light.
 There were massive amounts of it, a viscous and sticky slow-moving stream pouring forth.
-The stuff just kept flowing, like a rent in the Earth from which the hot liquid of the center bubbled out.
+The stuff just kept flowing, like a rent in the Earth from which the hot liquid center bubbled out.

 It flowed off the end of the massive cock and poured down on my body.
-It was extremely hot --- like the temperature of the hottest shower you've ever taken --- and smoke or steam rose from it.
-It covered my tits like icing on a cake, and flowed down my belly burning me.
-It flowed over me and covered my like a blanket, pouring down between my legs, and scalding my pussy.
+It was extremely hot --- like the temperature of the hottest shower you've ever taken --- and white smoke or steam rose from it.
+It spread over my tits like icing a cake, and flowed down my belly, burning.
+It flowed over me and covered me like a blanket, pouring down between my legs, and scalding my pussy.
 I could feel it pooling under my ass and legs.

 I closed my eyes and let the sensation _literally_ wash over me.

 When I opened them again, Lucas was no longer a monster.
 He sat there in front of me, holding his cock in his hand, looking entirely dessicated from effort.
 Seeing his body so small and pale relative to what he had been moments before made me feel pity for him.
 He seemed so frail and weak.

 I know what you are going to say: you'll say I imagined the whole thing.
-This was my mind playing tricks on me, or maybe you'll just assume I was on acid.
+This was my mind playing tricks on me, or maybe you'll just assume I was on acid or mushrooms or some other drug.
 Listen: I would tell you if that were the case.
+I have no reason to lie or hide anything about this anymore.
 And if I imagined it, how do you explain my broken car seat?
 The deeply-gouged foam of the driver's-side seat?
+The still-oozing painful gashes on my hip?
 Or the fact that the whole drive back to his house I sat in a cooling, tacky puddle from the buckets of cum?

 I never really talked to Lucas about the event.
-After we got back to his place, I left the next day, and we drifted apart after that --- the way long-distance relationships often do even without a calamitous event to rip it apart.
+After we got back to his place, I left early the next day.
+We drifted apart after that --- the way long-distance relationships often do, even without a calamitous event to tear it to pieces.

-I never did see that *Mulan* movie.
+And to this day I never have seen that *Mulan* movie.